Suicide attacks in the North Caucasus conflict: Summary

-As of 2014, most of the bombers appear to be ethnic Chechens, although there have also been multiple examples of ethnic Ingush, Dagestani, or Ossetian bombers.
+As of 2014, most of the bombers appear to be ethnic Chechens, but there have also been multiple examples of ethnic Ingush, Dagestani, or Ossetian bombers as well.
 Of the non-Chechen bombers, most of the attacks have been carried out by Ingush bombers, an ethnic group closely related to the Chechens (the Ingush bear a separate set of grudges against Russia, including Russian support of the Ossetian side of the East Prigorodny Conflict).
-None of the attacks so far have occurred in the republic of Kabardino-Balkaria or with any known involvement of local rebel groups there.
+None of the attacks so far have occurred in Kabardino-Balkaria or with any known involvement of local rebel groups there.

 There is no evidence of any foreign involvement in either the planning or execution of Chechen attacks aside from the inspiration from the tactics employed in the Arab–Israeli conflict.
-Female suicide bombers, referred to as "shahidka" by Chechens (meaning a female Islamic martyr) or "Black Widows" by Russians (as they have often had their husbands [and/or children] killed by the Russian army or the Kadyrovtsy), comprise a clear majority of Chechen suicide attackers; this trend stands in direct contrast to ongoing suicide bomb campaigns in Israel and Iraq, where women constitute only a small minority of suicide bombers.
+Female suicide bombers, referred to as shahidka by Chechens (meaning a female martyr) or "Black Widows" by Russians (as they have often had a husband [and/or children] killed by the Russian army or the Kadyrovtsy), comprise a clear majority of Chechen suicide attackers.
+This trend stands in direct contrast to ongoing suicide bomb campaigns in Israel and Iraq, where women constitute only a small minority of suicide bombers.

 What is also somewhat unusual about Chechen bombing is that although the tactics used are largely similar to those used by Islamic militants, religion is usually not the cited motivation, despite Russian claims.
 For example, female bomber Khava Barayeva stated that she attacked in the name of Chechen independence, and urged more Chechens to do the same for their national honor.

 Family members of identified bombers often suffer severe reprisals (beatings, arson attacks, kidnappings, torture and murder) at the hands of masked gunmen presumed to be government agents and members of pro-Kremlin militias, although the same may be said about the relatives of all Chechen rebels.

 Through the first five years of the Chechen-Russian conflict (including the First Chechen War and most of the first year of the Second Chechen War), there were no planned suicide bombings related to Chechnya.
 The highest concentrations of suicide attacks to date occurred in the following time periods: